particle-iot/docs/src/content/reference/cli.md

 The config command lets you create groups of settings and quickly switch to a profile by calling `particle config profile-name`.
 This is especially useful for switching to your local server or between other environments.

-Calling `particle config particle` will switch **Particle-Cli** back to the Particle Cloud API server.
+Calling `particle config particle` will switch **Particle-Cli** back to the Particle Device Cloud API server.

 ```sh
 $ particle config profile-name